nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/tables/table-or-chart.md

 ---
 ## Choosing between a table or a chart

+Both tables and charts can be a good way to present your data.
-Charts are typically used to visualise patterns.
-Tables can also be used for this, when implementing conditional formatting, a heatmap, or adding in trendlines or additional symbols.
+Charts are often used to visualise patterns, trends, and relationships.
+Tables are often used to present precise data.

 Some key questions to ask yourself when deciding which to use are: